Parks & Pathways

 If you would like to honour a loved one, family or group with a bench or picnic table in a Town park, you can purchase a piece of park furniture and have it installed by Town of Cochrane Parks staff, complete with bronze plaque.
 Find out more or apply.

 Cochrane has two outdoor skating areas, both are maintained for ice skating as long as the weather allows.
+Lights are on nightly until 10:00pm.
 Please call the Facility Status Line for the current status of the ice (24-hour information line): 403-851-2552.

-Mitford Pond, 201 West Rock Rd; access by the parking lot at the west end of West Rock Rd.
-Ice fishing is prohibited at Mitford Pond.
-The pathway through Mitford Park is connected to the 40 km Town pathway system.
+- Mitford Pond, 201 West Rock Rd; access by the parking lot at the west end of West Rock Rd.
+The pathway through Mitford Park is connected to the 60 km Town pathway system.